-Any process or activity identified in terms of section 53(1) of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004).
+Any process or activity identified in terms of section 53(1) of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004)

-The grid connection infrastructure, including associated infrastructure, is located within, and will require vegetation clearance or disturbance of, Eastern Highveld Grassland and Chrissiesmeer Panveld.
-Both ecosystems are confirmed to be listed in the National List of Ecosystems that are Threated and in Need of Protection (as indicated in GNR 1002)

-of 9 December 2011).
-Due to the fact that these ecosystems are listed as threatened it is assumed that various threatened or protected species may be found within the development area.
+The Grid Connection infrastructure, including associated infrastructure, is located within, and will require vegetation clearance or disturbance of, Eastern Highveld Grassland and Chrissiesmeer Panyeld.
+Both ecosystems are confirmed to be listed in the National List of Ecosystems that are Threated and in Need of Protection (as indicated in GNR 1002 of 9 December 2011).
+Since these ecosystems are listed as threatened it is anticipated that various threatened or protected species may be found within the development area.
 The restricted activity of "cutting, chopping off, uprooting, damaging or destroying, any specimen" has been identified in terms of NEM:BA and is therefore applicable to the vegetation clearance that will be required to construct the development.
-In light of this, Activity 30 is considered applicable.

-Listing Notice 1, Activity 48(i)(a)(c):
+Activity 48(i)(a)(c)